Victoria Peak and the Peak Tram Welcome You Back!!!

 We like riding the bus from the Peak back to Central, try to sit on the front in the upper deck, it is a very topsy curvy fun ride down.

-Private transfers can be arranged to the Peak for HK$400/US$51 per vehicle which accomodates six.
+Private transfers can be arranged to the Peak for HK$400/US$51 per van from Kowloon, HK /US$47 from HK Island, which accomodates six.
+Smaller vehicles for up to three people also available.
 They pick you up at your hotel and bring you to

 Buses, taxis and private trasnfers arrive and depart from the ground floor at the Peak Galleria.